andreax79/airflow-provider-xlsx/README.rst

-airflow-provider-xlsx
+Airflow Provider XLSX
 =====================

-Airflow operators for converting XLSX files from/to Parquet/CSV
+Apache Airflow operators for converting XLSX files from/to Parquet, CSV and JSON.

 System Requirements